gnicol/GitSwarm/perforce_swarm/doc-ee/integration/facebook.md

 # Facebook OAuth2 OmniAuth Provider

-To enable the Facebook OmniAuth provider, you must register your application with Facebook.
+To enable the Facebook OmniAuth provider you must register your application with Facebook.
 Facebook generates an app ID and secret key for you to use.

 1. Sign in to the [Facebook Developer Platform](https://developers.facebook.com/).

-1. Choose "My Apps" &gt; "Add a New App".
+1. Choose "My Apps" \> "Add a New App".

 1. Select the type "Website".

 1. Enter a name for your app.
 This can be anything.
-Consider something like "\<Organization\>'s GitSwarm" or "\<Your Name\>'s GitSwarm" or something else descriptive.
+Consider something like "\<Organization\>'s GitSwarm EE" or "\<Your Name\>'s GitSwarm EE" or something else descriptive.

 1. Choose "Create New Facebook App ID".